 What is the common cold?

-The common cold is responsible for more medical visits in the United States than any other illness, which makes sense since most people get multiple colds each year.
-In most cases, the symptoms of a cold go away on their own within a week, but the illness may last longer in older adults, children, and those who have diminished immune systems.
+Colds are responsible for more medical visits in the United States than any other illness.
+While symptoms typically resolve within a week, the illness can last longer in older adults, children and those with weakened immune systems.

 What are the symptoms of a cold?